 We hope this brief overview supports your understanding as to how we monitor the day to day progress of the children.
 We also hope that you take advantage of both the opportunity to look at your child’s books at the parent/carer view meetings or attend specific parent/carer events held throughout the year so you can see the children’s books in more depth.
 Our children are also great advocates in explaining the policy, and, crucially how this supports their learning journey.
-If you would like a copy of the marking and feedback policy and the marking grids for each key stage please do not hesitate to contact the school office.
+If you would like a copy of the marking and feedback policy please do not hesitate to contact the school office.

 There are five different ways in which we respond to the children's work through marking and feedback - we call this our Feedback 5 (See below).
 If you would like more information about how this works - please contact the school office.
 Teachers mark all work in purple pen and use green and orange highlighters to allow children to see areas that are really good and parts of their work which need some more work.
 The children have green pens that they use to respond to marking – they may be correcting something, extending their thinking or rewriting a sentence/paragraph.
 We also use traffic light stamps which assess the children’s understanding against the sessions learning challenge.